Robert S. Svob: Career after football

-After graduating from the University of Arizona and receiving his Bachelor’s Degree in Physical Education and Master's Degree in Administration, Svob joined the physical education staff at the University of Arizona in 1942.
+After graduating from the University of Arizona and receiving his Bachelor's degree in Physical Education and Master's Degree in Administration, Svob joined the physical education staff at the University of Arizona in 1942.
 He joined the staff as the freshman football coach in 1941, which he served again in 1947 and 1948.
 Later, he was Director of Intramural Sports in 1942 until 1958.
-Robert then served as assistant athletic director from 1959 to 1966.
+Svob then served as assistant athletic director from 1959 to 1966.
 He was later appointed Dean of Men from 1966 until 1972.
-He finished his career at the university and retired after serving as Dean of Students until 1983.
+He finished his career at the university and retired after serving as dean of students until 1983.
 Partly through his career, he served in the United States Navy in World War II, serving as a ferry driver on the Japanese island of Saipan.

 Death and funeral

 On August 31, 2017, Svob died at age 98.
 His wife, Shirley Svob had died in 2001.
 His funeral was held at St. Mark's Presbyterian Church (Tucson, Arizona), on September 23, 2017.